-You can enroll in Citi coverage within 31 days of the date you first become eligible, during the Annual Enrollment period or within 31 days of a qualified change in status.
+You can enroll in Citi coverage within 31 days after the date you first become eligible, during the Annual Enrollment period or within 31 days after the date of a qualified change in status.
 Your enrollment materials will contain the coverage available to you, the enrollment deadline and how to enroll.
 You can enroll in any or all types of benefits offered to you.